-You may be in the mood today for something less white heat than what Bud Powell’s playing typically brings to mind, in which case be sure to take a look at this footage once the temperature drops, but this might be just the cool you need.
+You may be in the mood on this first day of summer for something less white heat than what Bud Powell’s playing typically brings to mind, in which case be sure to take a look at this footage once the temperature drops; then again, this might be just the cool you need.
 Here’s the great pianist in a series of gigs filmed in Paris and Copenhagen between 1959 and ’62.
-By then, some of Bud’s creative fervor had subsided, but there’s plenty of beauty and proficiency in these performances filmed at the Club Saint-Germain and Blue Note in Paris and Café Montmartre in Copenhagen.
+By then, some of Bud’s creative fervor had subsided, but there’s plenty of beauty and proficiency in these performances filmed at the Blue Note and Club Saint-Germain in Paris and Café Montmartre in Copenhagen.

-The Saint-Germain set features Bud with bassist Pierre Michelot and drummer Kenny Clarke playing “Crossing the Channel” and “Blues in the Closet,” and trumpeter Clark Terry and saxophonist Barney Wilen join them for “No Problem,” “Pie Eye,” “52nd Street Theme,” and “Miguel’s Party.”
+The Saint-Germain set opens with Bud’s trio featuring Kenny Clarke on drums and the Parisian bassist Pierre Michelot playing “Crossing the Channel” and “Blues in the Closet.”
+Then trumpeter Clark Terry and the Nice-born saxophonist Barney Wilen join them for “No Problem,” “Pie Eye,” “52nd Street Theme,” and “Miguel’s Party.”

-At the Blue Note, Bud opens with a thrilling trio workout on “Get Happy,” followed by his original “John’s Abbey;" saxophonist Lucky Thompson and guitarist Jimmy Gourley are then featured on “Anthropology,” which fades after a brilliant exchange of fours between LT and Klook.
+At the Blue Note, Bud opens with a thrilling trio workout on “Get Happy,” followed by his original “John’s Abbey.”
+Saxophonist Lucky Thompson and guitarist Jimmy Gourley are then featured on “Anthropology,” which fades after a brilliant exchange of fours between Thompson and Clarke.

 The camera work at the Blue Note and Montmartre is especially valuable for the perspective it gives of Bud’s finger work at the keyboard.
 Pianist Lennie Tristano, who praised Powell without reservation, said that Bud taught him the importance of expressing feelings.
 In Eunmi Shim’s biography Lennie Tristano: His Life and Music, she quotes from an interview that Lennie gave his student Jon Easton: “I played opposite Bud a lot.
 It began to get into my own feeling and my own approach to the keyboard, which is to say that you not only transmit what you hear but what you feel at the most profound level.
 Which means, your fingers have to reproduce not only sounds but feelings.”